BJCaasenbrood/SorotokiCode/docs/contact.md

 {: .fs-6}
 ![image](./documentation/img/mystery.png){: style="float: left" width="110"}

-	Please do not hesistate contact me via email at b.j.caasenbrood@tue.nl.
+	Please do not hesistate contact the developer via email at sorotokicode@gmail.com.
 	We are open for discussions and actively looking for ways to improve the toolkit!
 	-
 	-